hoanghuyen797/RSNA-Intracranial-Aneurysm-Detection/README.md

 [Final2](https://www.kaggle.com/code/longb173/rsna-iad-final-nb?scriptVersionId=266774672)   | 0.8767 | 0.89 |

 ### 5. Demo-Test
-Since my submission is an ensemble of multiple models (for increased accuracy), it's quite difficult for users to use right away.
-The purpose of this section is to package the models so that users can use my solution, for example, deploying in a hospital ...
+Since my submission is an ensemble of multiple models (for increased accuracy), it's quite difficult for users to use.
+The purpose of this notebook is to package the models into a library so that users can use my solution to test or deploy into their products.

 [Demo Notebook](./src/demo-test/test.ipynb)